mo12896/facial-analysis-system/README.md

 <h3 id="prerequisites">📝 Prerequisites</h3>

 To harness the full power of CUDA GPU acceleration during inference, ensure that your machine is equipped with an NVIDIA Graphics Card (GPU).
+Furthermore, this script was run and tested with Python `version=3.10.6`.
+Other versions might work as well, but are not guaranteed to do so.

 <h3 id="installation">🔧 Installation</h3>